SaraSzCr/SaraSzCr/README.md

 ## Hi there I'm Sara👋

-### Junior Full-Stack Developer
+### Junior Full-Stack Developer 👩🏻‍💻

 - 🔭 I’m currently self learning after finishing Adalab Bootcamp (Full-Stack web Development)
-- 👯 I’m looking expand my knowledge and my skills and be a fit in your great team.
+- 👯 I’m looking expand my knowledge and my skills and be a fit in your great team
 - 💬 Feel free to ask me if you have any question or curiosity.

-### Languages and tools
+### Languages and tools 🛠️

 HTML5 , CSS3, JavaScript, React JS
 MongoDB,  MySQL, Express JS, NodeJS Git “Zeplin” “Slack”, "Zoom", "npm", Postman